 WELCOME TO THE WORLD OF AMATEUR RADIO

-The information offered in this section is intended to supplement the Radio Amateurs of Canada home page and is aimed at the individual who wishes to become an amateur radio operator.
+The information offered in this section is intended for the individual who wishes to become an amateur radio operator.
 Regardless of your age or technical expertise, there is something that Amateur Radio can offer to everyone.
 Here are some of the activities or benefits that can be realized as a licensed amateur operator:

-* Transmit data from computer to computer (Packet Radio)
+* Transmit data from computer to computer (digital radio)

 * Provide public emergency communications (ARES)